basicallydan/danhough.com/_posts/2015-05-23-backbone-mixins.markdown

 There are many different features here, with a few common overlapping themes, forming a complex venn diagram which isn't as simple as the layer-cake analogy you can apply to inheritance.
 If inheritance alone was used, many views would end up with features--and possible side-effects--that they don't need.

-## How to compose Backbone objects

-**AKA:** How to create Backbone objects from mixins.
+## How to create Backbone objects using mixins

-An alternative, as you might have guessed, is to use **composition**.
-In composition, classes or objects declare which functions or features they have from an available set, rather than grabbing all the features of a superclass.
+An alternative, as you might have guessed, is to use **mixins**.
+With mixins, classes or objects declare which functions or features they need from other classes or objects, rather than grabbing all the features of a superclass.

-One way to think of composition (I did not come up with this, but I like it) is that *Composition is a **"has-a"** relationship* for objects, where as *Inheritance is an **"is-a"** relationship*.
-For many situations, even in the front-end, composition is a clearer way of expressing what an object is used for.
+What we're doing when we created mixed-in classes is in fact creating classes with "Do" some things, rather than classes which "Are" something.
+For many situations, even in the front-end, mixins are a clearer way of expressing what an object is used for.

-A common way to compose classes in typed languages is through the use of interfaces and dependency injection, but JavaScript has no built-in interface feature.
-It does, however, allow us to be quite flexible about how objects are defined.
+You may notice that this shares some traits with the use of Interfaces in some typed languages, except that rather than just declaring functions, we're implementing them too.
 An example should help to explain how this works in Backbone.

 ```javascript
 // Naming these objects <feature>Interface implies their purpose